ernst96/D3/partnerviz/README.md

 [Live Demo &#187;](http://ernst96.github.io/demo/partnerviz/)

-As you can see, poorly performing partners float to the top and are color coded in a green-to-red color scale to allow users to quikcly identify potential issues.
+As you can see, poorly performing partners float to the top and are color coded in a green-to-red color scale to allow users to quickly identify potential issues.

 Mousing over a partner displays additional detail.